v-dumitrescu/atomcms2.0-security/README.md

 # atomcms2.0-security
-Documentation for web application vulnerabilities which are present in AtomCMS 2.0
+Documentation for web application attacks and patching methods for the vulnerabilities that are present in AtomCMS 2.0

-Can be viewed at https://v-dumitrescu.github.io/atomcms2.0-security/
+Uploaded to Github Pages: https://v-dumitrescu.github.io/atomcms2.0-security/